polotno-project/polotno-site/docs/overview.md

 ## Core concept

-`Polotno` consists of three main modules

 ### Store

-For saving and working with the objects tree of canvas editor.
+Store is the main object to control data and elements of canvas.
 It provide API for adding/updating/removing canvas objects, undo/redo, selection changes, zooming.

 ```js
 import { createStore } from 'polotno/model/store';